icssc/peterportal-public-api/docs/Contributing.md

 The documentation you see right now is created via [MkDocs](https://www.mkdocs.org/).
 We use a specific extension called [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/) which is what makes this site look pretty.

+For Graph static documentation, we use [graphdoc](https://github.com/2fd/graphdoc).
+While it is a little buggy, it's the best tool I'm aware of that automatically generates static documentation.
+To update it, you will need two shells open.

+!!! example "Shell 1"
+    In the first shell, install dependencies and start the server.

+    ``` bash
+    npm install
+    npm start
+    ```

+    That's it, leave it alone.
+We need the server to be on because graphdoc will be using the live GraphQL endpoint

+!!! example "Shell 2"

+    In the next shell, run this command:

+    === "Windows"

+        ```
+        graphdoc -e http://localhost:8080/graphql -o .\graphql\docs --force
+        ```

+    === "macOS/Linux"

+        ```
+        graphdoc -e http://localhost:8080/graphql -o ./graphql/docs --force
+        ```

+    This specifies the endpoint for GraphQL to use and forces an update on existing documentation files.

 ### Writing Documentation